– scroll down to see further images –

 The back has a rounded top.
 The seat has a circular well engraved with a Christian-like sun-burst motif and Ethiopian symbols, possibly letters.
 More letters are engraved to the front seat rail.

-The feet on the front and back legs curve away from the chair, this being mirrored by protuberences that jut out from the legs (there are losses to one of these.)
+The feet on the front and back legs curve away from the chair, this being mirrored by protuberances that jut out from the legs (there are losses to one of these.)

 The legs, rails and back are all further carved with striations and geometric patterns.